zackforbing/ruby-submissions/1602/self-directed/patrick.md

 Notes:

-* Solid project
-* Testing isn't true end-to-end and there are some gaps in important functionality
-* Could use more instance methods instead of class methods
-* Great use of PORO to manage Spotify playlists and clean up controllers
+* Controllers are clean and logic is pushed into models and services
+* Testing was lower (%85) but tests were good and some of the stuff that wasn't tested was JS

 **1. Completion**